vp777/random-thoughts/Phishing Killer Recipe.md

             > Finally, a word of caution, the logging of command line arguments could reveal sensitive information in some instances.
             >
             > An alternative solution without any of the shortcomings described above is to configure sysmon.
 The only drawback is the effort that would take to set it up at the beginning.
+            - Create a rule on email gateway that will append (or prepend, i.e. domain) something unique like: "/sandbox-static-guid" in every link found in emails, essentially adding them a signature.
+Then if that signature is found in the proxy logs, it should be safe to assume that the session originated from an email.
+            > Truly synchronous, but careful planning will be required before deployment.
+Other than modifying the email body (so breaking potential digital signatures), its functionality depends on the presence of a "collaborating" web gateway, which might not be always the case. (e.g. maybe when a user is connected through WiFi)
      - With asynchronous email link monitoring:
 		 - Create a correlation rule using the new proxy field, phishy, and pop an alert when its domain is found within an email.
 		 - Create a correlation rule based on the navigation to resources (e.g. compressed files, documents) from the web gateway when the domain matches one from an email. (medium false-positive, can be calibrated)